CesarTrevisan/Signs-Neural-Network-Classifier/writeup_template.md

 This result is bellow of expected, one of reasons can be the distribution of examples, how we figure out in distribuition chart to some signs we have a lot more samples, so the model will tend to predict with more sure sign that he saw more in training.

-I printed probabilities for each of these 23 images, so we can
+I printed probabilities for each of these 23 images, so we can the top 5 soft max probabilities, here a example:

+![alt text][softmax_30]

 | Class  |         Label          |   Probability (%)                         |
 |:------:|:----------------------:|:-----------------------------------------:|